 Although Christ Church Cathedral Choir is 500 years old, it is justly famous for the youthfulness of its sound and its daring and adventurous musical programming.
-Unique in the world as both Cathedral and College choir, the intimate acoustic of its musical home, Oxford’s 12th-century Cathedral, has given it a relationship with early sacred music and the rhythm and vigour of contemporary idioms which is second to none.
+Unique in the world as both Cathedral and College choir, the intimate acoustic of its musical home, Oxford’s twelfth-century Cathedral, has given it a relationship with early sacred music and the rhythm and vigour of contemporary idioms which is second to none.

-As well as their daily services in the Cathedral, the Choir’s reputation inevitably leads to a busy annual programme of concerts and overseas tours.
-The Choir has many award-winning recordings to its credit and works with several international orchestras and soloists.
+As well as their daily services in the Cathedral, the choir’s reputation inevitably leads to a busy annual programme of concerts and overseas tours.
+The choir has many award-winning recordings to its credit and works with several international orchestras and soloists.

 The astonishing versatility of this choir has given them a strong media profile.
 They have appeared on all the major TV channels, including Howard Goodall’s Bafta award-winning series for Channel Four, and have been hailed as “one of the finest choirs on Earth”.
 This collaboration with Goodall has also led to the choir singing his TV and film themes for Mr Bean and The Vicar of Dibley.
 Whether Cardinal Wolsey would have envisaged so illustrious a future for his new foundation back in the sixteenth century is another matter!